Great Northern Heating and Air

 Why is Proper Ventilation So Important?

 Having proper air filtration is also essential for preventing air quality issues and protecting your HVAC system from damage.
-At Great Northern Heating and Air, we offer a range of air filtration options that will trap pollen, mold spores, and many other allergens and pollutants so you can breathe easier.
+At Great Northern Heating and Air, we offer a wide range of air filtration options that will trap pollen, mold spores, and many other allergens and pollutants so you can breathe easier.

-Having good ventilation at home is essential to maintain indoor air quality and promote a healthy living environment.
+Having proper ventilation at home is essential to maintain indoor air quality and promote a healthy living environment.
 Poorly ventilated homes can lead to a variety of health issues, from headaches and fatigue caused by inadequate oxygen levels to allergies triggered by dust particles that are not effectively removed from the air.
 Furthermore, the improper circulation of air within a home can cause condensation, which can damage wood, walls and encourage the growth of mold which can then decrease air quality further.

 About Indoor Air Quality

 According to the Environmental Protection Agency (EPA), indoor air pollution ranks among the top five environmental health risks.
-Considering that the average American inhales 3,400 gallons of air daily, it's clear that poor indoor air quality is a significant public health concern.
+Considering that the average American inhales 3,400 gallons of air daily, it's apparent that poor indoor air quality is a significant public health concern.
 The EPA identifies several key factors contributing to compromised indoor air quality:

 1. Indoor Pollutants: These include dust, allergens, mites, carbon dioxide, bacteria, chemicals, mold spores, household cleaning agents, asbestos, tobacco smoke, and pet dander, among others.